-The administrative expenses of the Group's engineering, consulting and licensing segment were RMB38 million, which remained broadly stable on a year-on-year basis.
+The administrative expenses of the Group's engineering, consulting and licensing segment were RMB39 million, which remained broadly stable on a year-on-year basis.

-The research and development costs of the Group's engineering, consulting and licensing segment were RMB357 million, which remained broadly stable on a year-on-year basis.
+The research and development costs of the Group's engineering, consulting and licensing segment were RMB301 million, representing a decrease of 15.8% on a year-on-year basis, mainly due to a decrease in research and development projects during the Reporting Period.

-During the Reporting Period, the operating profit of the Group's engineering, consulting and licensing segment was RMB82 million.
+Due to the above reasons, the operating profit of the Group's engineering, consulting and licensing segment increased from RMB82 million for the six months ended 30 June 2022 to RMB147 million for the six months ended 30 June 2023.